 Researchers discovered a natural method of breaking down a-synuclein aggregates, which are thought to contribute to Parkinson’s disease.
 Discovering why and how this mechanism breaks down may lead to effective therapies for this neurodegenerative disorder.

 As expected, July was our most important month of 2019, as we held our second annual Ending Age-Related Diseases conference.
-This conference, which we look forward to holding again this year, featured many prominent researchers and experts in all aspects of rejuvenation biotechnology, including basic biology, financial concerns, and potential new therapeutics that can potentially ameliorate age-related diseases.
-We recorded the talks for your consumption, and LifeXtenShow also did an episode about this conference.
+This conference featured many prominent researchers and experts in all aspects of rejuvenation biotechnology, including basic biology, financial concerns, and potential new therapeutics that can potentially ameliorate age-related diseases.

 This month, we published interviews with Sergey Young of the $100 million Longevity Vision fund, Dr. María Blasco of the National Cancer Research Center in Spain, and the well-known Professor George Church, whose company, Rejuvenate Bio, is working on a therapy for aging dogs.